 PV allows you to produce electricity without noise or air pollution - from a clean renewable source.
 A PV system never runs out of fuel, and it won't increase U.S. oil imports.

 The basic building block of PV technology is the solar "cell."

-Multiple PV cells are connected to form a PV "module," the smallest PV component sold commercially.
-Modules range in power output from about 10 watts to 310 watts.
-A PV system connected or "tied" to the utility grid has these components:
+Multiple PV cells are connected to form a PV “module,” the smallest PV component sold commercially.
+Modules range in power output from about 100 watts to over 400 watts.
+A PV system connected or tied to the utility grid has these components:

 - One or more PV modules, which are connected to an inverter

 - The inverter, which converts the system's direct-current (DC) electricity to alternating (AC)